soundswarm/blr/README.md

-after cloning, etc., the repo, to run it:
+after cloning, etc., the repo, to run it in a development environment:

 ```
 npm install
 node server/server.js
-npm start
+npm startDev
 ```
 the app can be accessed in a browser at localhost:3000